 Metadata Display¶

 Render any value from a Milestone metadata channel as a dashboard widget in the Smart Client.
-One widget per value, six render styles (Lamp, Number, Gauge, Text, Line Chart, Table).
+One widget per value, eight render styles (Lamp, Number, Gauge, Text, Line Chart, Table, Trend, Base64 Image).

 Built for ONVIF metadata like: Axis CameraApplicationPlatform analytics (area occupancy, line crossing, object counts), digital I/O port states, vendor counters - anything emitted as tt:Message over the metadata stream.